 Each individual and their condition is unique, consequently response to treatment can vary.
 The benefits of treatment can usually be felt straight away, although a series of sessions may be needed to bring about sustained change.
 Most people start with weekly sessions for 4-6 weeks, and then come less frequently as their condition improves.
-If you would like a more accurate view of how many sessions you might need, CLICK HERE and send me an email for a more personal response.
+If you would like a more accurate view of how many sessions you might need, CLICK HERE and send me an email, or better still, call me for a more personal response.

 How Long Is a Session?